c6o/docs/content/references/intercept.md

 Cleanup is accomplished by reissuing the command with a `--clean` parameter or using the `czctl session close` or `czctl session close --all` command.
 If this doesn't work, it is necessary to first correct the selector to point to the original deployment and then delete the three resource files the intercept has created:

 First correct the selector and the ports updated by the interceptor.
-Get the original values from the session:
+Get the original values from the Session:
 ```bash
 > kubectl get session -n [your namespace] -o yaml
 ```